usgs/waterdataui/assets/README.md

 ```bash
 if os.getenv('CONTAINER_RUN', False):
 ```
 Change 'False'  to 'True' (noting the capitalization).
+You may need to restart the Flask server for it to process the change.

 Then you will need to build the application so that a manifest file is created with the correct hashed values for the tunnel URL to your Assets Server.